 - Work in any capacity for at least a year, if not longer

 Types of Medical Evidence Needed to Show Disability from Arthritis

 When evaluating an application seeking disability payments, the SSA will carefully examine your past and present medical records.
-Your Baltimore rheumatoid arthritis disability lawyer can help you gather substantiating medical evidence that may include:
+Your Washington DC rheumatoid arthritis disability lawyer can help you gather substantiating medical evidence that may include: